google/benchmark/README.md

 BENCHMARK(BM_test)->Unit(benchmark::kMillisecond);
 ```

-## Controlling number of iterations
-In all cases, the number of iterations for which the benchmark is run is
-governed by the amount of time the benchmark takes.
-Concretely, the number of
-iterations is at least one, not more than 1e9, until CPU time is greater than
-the minimum time, or the wallclock time is 5x minimum time.
-The minimum time is
-set as a flag `--benchmark_min_time` or per benchmark by calling `MinTime` on
-the registered benchmark object.

-## Reporting the mean, median and standard deviation by repeated benchmarks
+### Reporting the mean, median and standard deviation by repeated benchmarks
 By default each benchmark is run once and that single result is reported.
 However benchmarks are often noisy and a single result may not be representative
 of the overall behavior.
 For this reason it's possible to repeatedly rerun the